-- There's an annual Careers in Computing fair held within the Department.
+- There's an annual Careers in Computing fair.
 Between 30 and 40 companies pay for the privilege of meeting our students in the hope of recruiting them for jobs and internships.
 These exhibitors have included big name global companies such as Cisco, Google, IBM, Credit Suisse, Bloomberg, Fujitsu and Vodafone, plus charities and start-ups.

 - Oxford's Entrepreneurship Centre provides students with free courses, conferences & networking opportunities.

 You will meet an outstanding mix of people, and join a community where you live and study alongside people who are as passionate about your subject as you.
 Learning and debate doesn't stop when you leave the lecture theatre.